packbackbooks/engineering-docs/careers/software-engineer.md

 ### Responsibilities

 * Assist other engineers in developing and maintaining software applications.
+* Work independently on small, well-defined features and bug fixes with guidance.
 * Learn and apply fundamental software development concepts and practices.
 * Write and test basic code modules under close supervision.
 * Participate in code reviews to learn and provide feedback.